zarf-dev/proposals/0033-registry-proxy/README.md

 A new `--registry-proxy` flag will be added to zarf init.
 Enabling this flag causes Zarf to create a DaemonSet running a proxy on each node that will connect directly to the registry service.
 Both the injector and proxy will require DaemonSets, and the injector will be long lived.
 The proxy will use `hostIP` and `hostPort` in IPv4 and dual IP stacks, and `hostNetwork` in IPv6 only clusters.
-Since the proxy is on a hostPort calls from the kubelet to localhost will no longer get re-routed off of the node.
-The kubelet calls the proxy pod on each node, and the proxy reaches out to the registry.
+The kubelet connects to the proxy directly within the node using hostPort or hostNetwork and the proxy forwards calls traffic to the registry.
 Once this feature is stable, `--registry-proxy` will default to true.

 ![Registry proxy Diagram](image.png)

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
 If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, Zarf will continue using the registry setup that was used during the initial init, whether that is the registry proxy or NodePort solution.

 The proxy and the registry will connect over mTLS.
 Zarf will create a certificate authority along with a client and server certificate using the authority.
-These certificates will be automatically rotated during `zarf init` if they have less than half of their total duration remaining.
+If a certificate has less than half of it's total lifecycle remaining, then it will be rotated automatically during `zarf init`.
 Users will be able to specify their own certificates through flags on `zarf init`: `--registry-server-cert-file`, `--registry-server-key-file`, `--registry-client-key-file`, and `--registry-client-cert-file`.

 ### User Stories (Optional)